dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-ok

-   Returned if the operation was a success.
+   The operation was a success.

    :type: :drm:`<integer>`